tristengoodz/pysura/README.md

                                          injected_user_identity: Optional[UserIdentity] = None
                                          ):
     # (AUTH-LOCK-START) - DO NOT DELETE THIS LINE!
+    # Get the user id from the injected user as well as their roles and allowed roles.
+    # Authentication fails if they don't have the allowed role for this action.
     if injected_user_identity is None or injected_user_identity.user_id is None: return {
             "response_name": ApiResponse.UNAUTHORIZED.name,